pgharts/trusty-cms/INSTALL.md

 # Installation and Setup

-From within the directory containing your Radiant instance:
+From within the directory containing your TrustyCms instance:

 1. Decide which database you want to use.
 SQLite is configured by default and the easiest way to get started.
 If you want to use another database: